-Ema Datshi is the National Dish of Bhutan not officially though but Bhutanese consume Ema Datshi on a daily basis.
-Ema Datshi is a local dish made entirely of Chilies which are slow cooked in gooey silky cheese sauce.
-Bhutanese pair it with red rice.
-One cannot simply leave Bhutan without trying this unusual delicacy.
-If you are the kind who do not enjoy hot chilies, just make sure you let the cook know and he will tone down the heat for you.
+Ema Datshi is the national dish of Bhutan (not officially, though), and the Bhutanese consume it on a daily basis.
+This is a dish made entirely of chilies which are slow cooked in gooey silky cheese sauce.
+The Bhutanese pair it with red rice.
+One simply cannot leave Bhutan without trying this unusual delicacy.
+If you are the kind of person who does not enjoy hot chilies, just make sure you let the cook know and he will tone down the heat for you.
 You will be able to get the dish in many restaurants around the town.

 Meet the Takin

 Takin is the national animal of Bhutan.
-The Takin preserve is located at about 15 minutes from town at Motithang.
-The center was first initiated as a mini zoo which was later realized as being against the teachings of Buddhism and also was not in line with the GNH philosophy.
-After which the animals were sent out into the forest on their own.
-Later the animals were brought back to captivity after they were found wandering the streets in search of food.
-They are well looked after and also fed well.
-The best time to see them is after lunch since during that time all the animals climb down for their feeding time.
+The takin preserve is located about 15 minutes from town at Motithang.
+The center was first built as a mini zoo, but this turned out to be against the teachings of Buddhism and also not in line with the GNH philosophy.
+After that, the animals were sent out into the forest on their own.
+They were later brought back to captivity after they started wandering the streets in search of food.
+They are well looked after and also well fed.
+The best time to see them is after lunch, since during that time all the animals climb down for their feeding time.

 Bhutan Postal Museum

 The Postal Museum is located right in the heart of the town on Chang Lam.
-The museum showcases ancient postal artifacts from the postal era and the museum flaunts a plethora of stamps that narrates the evolution of communication in the country.
-A tiny stamp shop right next to the museum allows the visitors to customize and print their photos as stamps to take with them as souvenirs.
+The museum showcases ancient postal artifacts from the postal era and flaunts a plethora of stamps that narrate the evolution of communication in the country.
+A tiny stamp shop right next to the museum allows the visitors to customize and print their photos as stamps to take home as souvenirs.

 Where to stay in Thimphu, Bhutan?